Are COVID-19 Vaccines Safe For Kids? Here's What You Need To Know

 What’s the age limit for COVID-19 vaccines?

-The CDC’s Advisory Committee on Immunization Practices gave its approval for vaccines for 5- to 11-year-olds on Nov.
-2, following the FDA’s approval the previous week.
-The Pfizer-BioNTech vaccine was approved by the FDA for emergency use May 10, and the CDC’s independent vaccine committee gave its approval the same week.
+The Pfizer-BioNTech vaccine was approved by the FDA for emergency use May 10, and the Centers for Disease Control and Prevention’s independent vaccine committee gave its approval the same week.

 The FDA lists 10 ingredients in the Pfizer-BioNTech vaccine – mRNA, lipids ((4-hydroxybutyl)azanediyl)bis(hexane-6,1-diyl)bis(2-hexyldecanoate), 2[(polyethylene glycol)-2000]-N, N-ditetradecylacetamide, 1,2-Distearoyl-sn-glycero-3-phosphocholine, and cholesterol), potassium chloride, monobasic potassium phosphate, sodium chloride, dibasic sodium phosphate dihydrate, and sucrose.